yunjiang2020/cv_project_he2ihc/README.md

 ## Results and Insights

-- Random forest segmentation achieved high nominal accuracy but was strongly influenced by class imbalance
+- Random forest-based segmentation achieved high nominal accuracy but was strongly influenced by class imbalance, highlighting the sensitivity of tree-based methods to skewed label distributions.
-- CycleGAN generated visually plausible IHC-like images, but was constrained by GPU memory and patch resizing
+- CycleGAN generated visually plausible IHC-like images.
+However, effective training was constrained by limited global context and GPU memory, requiring large patch sizes and reduced training size.
-- ResNet18 and ViT achieved comparable regression performance, with ViT slightly outperforming ResNet
+- ResNet18 and Vision Transformer models achieved comparable regression performance, with ViT showing a modest improvement, suggesting limited gains from increased model capacity under noisy supervision.
+- Regression models remained affected by data imbalance, though less severely than decision-tree approaches, indicating partial robustness to skewed label distributions.
-- Training curves plateaued early, indicating that ground truth pairing quality—not model capacity—was the dominant performance bottleneck
+- Training curves plateaued early for regression models, indicating that ground truth pairing quality and H&E–IHC alignment, rather than model expressiveness, were the dominant performance bottlenecks.
+- Subtle cross-modality similarities that are perceptually obvious to human observers appeared challenging for standard architectures to capture, suggesting that richer contextual modelling or more advanced attention mechanisms may be required.

-Overall, the results show that quantitative tumour ratio estimation from H&E images is feasible without pixel-level supervision, but fundamentally limited by imperfect H&E–IHC alignment.
+Overall, the results demonstrate that quantitative tumour ratio estimation from H&E images is feasible without pixel-level supervision, but fundamentally constrained by imperfect H&E-IHC alignment and limited cross-modality contextual information.

 ## Conclusion